+Figure 3, Steel Piling Dock

+Depending on your environment, more than one Dock Lifeguard system may be need to insure entire coverage of your dock area.

+Having a professional test your environment using a Dock Lifeguard Test Probe can help determine dead zones in your environment.

+Regular Maintenance

-Figure 4, Steel Piling Dock Depending on your environment, more than one Dock Lifeguard system may be needed to provide entire coverage of your dock area.
-Having a professional test your environment using a Dock Lifeguard Testing Probe can help determine dead zones in your environment.
-Regular Maintenance This unit has been designed to be as maintenance free as possible, but there are a few simple things you can do to ensure its continued usefulness.
+This unit has been designed to be as maintenance free as possible, but there are a few simple things you can do to ensure its continued usefulness.
 For instance, the probe may gather algae after a long time in the water.
 Wiping it clean annually will ensure that the range of the probe stays as consistent as possible.
 In addition, testing the unit to ensure that all of the LED lights are working properly should be done regularly.

+About Your Alarm

+Test Button

-In order to ensure proper functioning of the system, inspect the sensing probe annually and the "Test" mode of system should be initiated monthly.
-About Your Alarm Test Button Pressing and holding the Test button will initiate the unit into a test mode during which the siren will sound, the strobe will light, and the LED bar graph will display bars.
+Pressing and holding the Test button will initiate the unit into a test mode during which the siren will sound and the strobe will light.
 If unit fails the test, check to ensure there is power to the unit.
 If the unit still fails, please contact Dock Lifeguard for a repair or replacement unit.

+Siren Volume

-Starting with Generation 4 units, pressing and holding the "Test" button for longer than three seconds will initiate sending a signal to trip the GFCI breaker if this feature is connected.
-LED Display The unique feature of your Dock Lifeguard device is it's LED bar display of the level of stray electricity.
-The continuous digital display shows you the level of voltage the unit is sensing.
-The Voltage value of each LED is dependent on the sensitively jumper settings on the mother board.
-Siren Volume The volume of the siren can be adjusted by twisting the clear plastic dial on the outside of the Red Light/Siren.
-While pressing the test button, rotate clear dial to the desired level.
+The volume of the siren can be adjusted by twisting the clear plastic dial on the outside of the Red Light/Siren.
+Press the test button and twist dial to the desired level.

-Figure 5, Rotate Clear Ring Over Red Light to change Volume Level
+Rotate Clear Ring over Red Light to change Volume Leve;

 What to Do When Unit Alarms

 Responding to an Alarm

-During an alarm you will hear a loud, repeating horn pattern and the red strobe light will flash.
+During an alarm you will hear a loud, repeating horn pattern and the red strobe light will flash:

 WARNING!

 • If the unit alarms and you are not testing the unit, it is a warning of potentially dangerous situation that requires immediate attention.
 NEVER ignore any alarm.
 Ignoring the alarm may result in injury or death.

-What to Do in Case of Alarm
+What to Do in Case Of Alarm

 Someone in the Water

 - Don't panic; stay calm.

-- Do not touch the dock structure
+- Don't not touch the dock structure

-- Turn off Power to Your Dock

 - Swim away from the electrical source

 - Do NOT jump in the water to help.
 Throw Life Preserver and instruct party to swim away from source.
-Parties may then be picked up by boat
+Parties may than be picked up by boat

 - Do not swim to shore as this can be hazardous when stepping out of water to ground.

 Out of the Water

-- Don't panic
+- Don't panic;

 - Proceed to Shore

 - Kill Power to the dock via the circuit break on the shore

 - Call 911 and your local electrician

 WARNING!

 Alarms have various limitations.
 See "Limitations of Stray Electricity Detectors" for details.

-Calling a Qualified Electrician to Find and Repair the Problem If the Dock Lifeguard units detects stray electricity in the water, contact a local electrician that is familiar with local electrical codes on boat docks to diagnose and solve the problem.
-If You Suspect a Problem Dock Lifeguard may not operate properly because of faulty power supply or installation in an improper location.
+Calling a Qualified Electrician to Find and Repair the Problem

+If the Dock Lifeguard units detects stray electricity in the water.
+Contact a local electrician that is familiar with local electrical codes on boat docks to diagnose and solve the problem.

+If You Suspect a Problem

+Dock Lifeguard may not operate properly because of faulty power supply or installation in an improper location.
 Clean the Dock Lifeguard as described in "Regular Maintenance", then test the detector again.
-If it fails to test properly when you use the test button, or if the problem persists, replace the Dock Lifeguard unit immediately. - If you experience frequent non-emergency alarms: - o Check and Measure for electricity in the water using a Volt Meter - o Verify installation for proper safety ground bonding of your dock.
+If it fails to test properly when you use the test button, or if the problem persists, replace the Dock Lifeguard unit immediately.

+- If you experience frequent non-emergency alarms: - Check and Measure for electricity in the water - Very proper for proper safety ground bonding of your dock.